McClew/CloudCutter/README.md

 ### Global Flags

 - `-f, --file`: Path to the Microsoft Purview CSV export (required).
+- `--limit`: Limit the number of results displayed.

+## Troubleshooting

 - `-d, --debug`: Enable verbose debug logging to `stderr`.
 - `--log-file`: Path to a file where debug logs should be saved.
-- `--limit`: Limit the number of results displayed.

-## Troubleshooting

-### PowerShell Quoting
-PowerShell can sometimes strip double quotes from your search query.
-If you encounter issues with queries containing spaces, use single quotes inside double quotes for the query string:

-**Correct:**
-`.\CloudCutter.exe search ... -q "Emails.Subject == 'Urgent Request'"`

-**Incorrect:**
-`.\CloudCutter.exe search ... -q 'Emails.Subject == "Urgent Request"'` (PowerShell may strip the inner quotes)

-## Output Formats
-Results can be displayed in several formats using the `--format` flag:
-- `log`: A clean, vertical representation of key event fields (default).
-- `json`: The raw JSON representation of the event.

 ## License
 [Insert License Information Here]